 Your website should provide multiple payment methods like cards, PayPal, and Stripe to make payments easier for users.

 The notification feature will remind learners about new arrivals, daily course recommendations, and unfinished courses/subjects.
-It will also tell learners to continue studying at the specific time of the day.
+It will also tell learners to continue studying at a specific time of the day.

 8. Customer Care